johngage/critical-infrastructure/content/post/cyberphysical-security-how-code-creates-but-weakens-the-built-environment/index.md

 title: "Cyberphysical Security: how code creates, but weakens, the built environment"
 subtitle: "Bringing design documents to life: BIM, Brick, SCADA, VHDL"
 date: 2021-10-25T21:47:12.349Z
+summary: >-
+  In computing, logic in hardware and logic in software are conceptually the same.
+Over time, logic in software moved to hardware for speed.
+Logic in hardware moves to software for testing and verification.

+  The built environment has been hardware.....built according to drawings, intuition, and some simulation.
+That is changing, as future and existing infrastructure is converted to software descriptions to enable coherence, interaction, and extensibility verification.

+  In the end, this will be a revolution in maintenance......real-time monitoring of stocks and flows, revealing performance and vulnerability audits.
 draft: false
 featured: false
 image: